ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 to build paths that are input to a JSONPath implementation.
 A single path may use a combination of bracket and dot notations.

+Dot notation is merely a shorthand way of writing certain bracket notations.

 A wildcard `*` ({{wildcard}}) in the expression `[*]` selects all children of an object or an array and in the expression `..[*]` selects all descendants of an object or an array.